semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 - Classical ways of sharing are: conversations/meetings, email, DropBox, common/shared folders ...
 - An environment where:
   - Computational colleagues can share code and results, review work of others and get credit from their collaborative project work.
-  - Experimental colleagues can follow development, access results and learn computational methods.
+  - Experimental colleagues can follow development, access computational results and learn methods of data analysis.

 - Reproducibility in computational research to avoid situations like ...